dimastack/gitguard/README.md

 these tests in a continuous integration manner.

 ## Preparation and thoughts
-Home solution:
+Homemade solution:

 Initially, I had another plan: I wished to run Git client on local VM (CI runner) and run Git server (Gitea) inside the Docker.
 This way on CI I planned to use different runner OS's to run the tests via matrix 'OSs/git client versions/protocols'.
 But in such case I was made to work via localhost which technically break task requirements.
 So in the result I decided to orginize infrastructure as 2 Docker containers connected via network in bridge mode - means 2 different hosts with 2 different IPs.
 I tried to complete the task as complex solution with unit tests, e2e, clients, infrastructure.

 Real life solution:

 In case I need to test Git clients and server in reality, I'd preffered next way:
-1) Separate dev teams works on each version of Git client (per OS) and one works with server code.
+1) Separate dev teams works on each version of Git client (per OS) and one team works with server code.
-2) All the teams write unit tests (I added them here just to show they should be stage 0)
+2) All the teams write unit tests (I added them here just to show they should be absolutely required as stage 0)
 3) We deploy server code on test environment somewhere in eg AWS.
-4) I use let's say Github Actions or Gitlab CI to run tests from Runner VM with different OS's with installed python and git client in matrix against Git server running on AWS.
+4) I use let's say Github Actions or Gitlab CI to run tests from Runner VM with different OS's with installed python and git clients in the matrix against Git server running on AWS.

 ## Why two-container architecture
 We must test communication between **two separate hosts** — a Git client and a Git server — to match the assignment requirements.
 Running both roles in different Docker containers (`tester` and `gitea`) gives: